Esthernjoki/yolo/explanation.md

 `WORKDIR` directive sets the working directory for the container to /client.

-Then, the `COPY` directive copies the package.json and package-lock.json files to the /client directory which are required to install the necessary dependencies for the application.
+ `COPY` directive copies the package.json and package-lock.json files to the /client directory which are required to install the necessary dependencies for the application.

 The `RUN` directive is used to execute the following commands; `npm install --only=production` to installs only the production dependencies and also clears the npm cache and removes any temporary files using `npm cache clean --force` and `rm -rf /tmp/*` respectively.

 The `COPY` directive is the used to copy the rest of the application code to the container's working directory.

-The `RUN` directive builds the application by running `npm run build` and it also removes development dependencies using `npm prune --production`.
+The `RUN` directive builds the application by running `npm run build` it also  removes development dependencies using `npm prune --production`.

 ##### Production Stage